c17hawke/tfod-setup/docs/index.md

 ## Copy from research/object_detection/samples/config/ faster_rcnn_inception_v2_coco.config into research/training

-## Changes to be maid in config file are highlighted below-
+## Changes to be made in config file are highlighted below-

 ### Update no. of classes-
 ``` hl_lines="3"